cache-token/docs/FEES.md

 #### Storage Fee Grace Period
 The contract can set a configurable grace period before storage fees begin to accrue on an account.
 The current grace period is avaliable via the contract function `storageFeeGracePeriodDays()`.
 The grace period is stored per address, so that if the global grace period changes while in effect for an address, it's grace period can be retroactively honored.
 The grace period should only be valid once per address.
 That is, if an account's grace period has expired, receiving more tokens on the address will not restart the grace period.

-#### Force Paying Fees
+#### Force Collecting Fees
-If it has been more than 365 days since storage fees were last paid on a particular address, the contract owner has the option to force collecting accrued storage fees on these delinquent accounts.
+If it has been more than 365 days since storage fees were last paid on a particular address, the contract owner has the option to force collecting accrued storage fees on these inactive accounts.

 #### Inactive Fee
 The contract also implements an inactive fee.
 If an address has not interacted with the contract (originated a transaction to the contract) for 3 or more years, the account may be flagged as "inactive".
 When it is marked inactive, the owed storage fees are deducted and the balance after deducting storage fees is taken as a snapshot.
 A yearly inactive fee of 50 basis points (0.5%) of the snapshot balance or 1 token, whichever is greater, is set on the account.